Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 Global Regulations: Montreal Convention

 For international flights not governed by UK 261, the Montreal Convention serves as the key legal reference and has been adopted by 136 countries including the US.
-It provides universal guidelines for international air travel, including an avenue for reclaiming passengers’ out-of-pocket expenses (like hotel stays and rebooked flights) incurred from flight disruptions, as well as lost and damaged baggage protections.
+It provides universal guidelines for international air travel, including an avenue for reclaiming passengers’ out-of-pocket expenses (like hotel stays and rebooked flights) incurred from flight disruptions, as well as lost and damaged luggage protections.

 Unlike UK 261, the Montreal Convention doesn't offer fixed compensation amounts, potentially making it more challenging to ascertain and enforce payout figures.
 However, it does stipulate a 2-year window from the date of arrival for initiating claims.
 While it encompasses a vast network of countries, passengers might find it beneficial to claim under UK 261 where applicable, as these regulations may present more favourable terms.